Multiple $\wp$-Functions and Their Applications: The algebra of multiple -functions

-If we regard the multiple $\wp$-function as an analogue of the multitangent function, the following question can be posed as an analogue of the result in \cite{Hirose}. \begin{itemize} \item Is $\MPF$ a $\mathcal{E}$-module? \end{itemize} The answer to this question is ``No'', if we assume the conjecture that $\mathcal{E}$ is a graded ring.
-Indeed, under this assumption, if $\MPF$ becomes a $\mathcal{E}$-module, then it must be a graded $\mathcal{E}$-module.
-However, this contradicts the fact that $G_2\wp_2\notin \MPF_4$.
-We reformulate the question as follows. \begin{itemize} \item Is $\wh{\MPF}$ a $\mathcal{E}$-module? \end{itemize} Here, we denote $\wh{\MPF}\ceq\mathcal{E}+\MPF$.
-This question is motivated by the striking similarity between the expression of the multitangent function in terms of monotangent functions and multiple zeta values, and the expression of the multiple $\wp$-function in terms of single $\wp$-functions and multiple Eisenstein series modulo $\mathcal{E}$.
-The question is equivalent to the following question (cf. Theorem 2 in \cite{Bouillot}): \begin{itemize} \item Does $\til{G}_{k_1,\dots,k_r}(\tau)\wp_{2}(z;\tau)\in\wh{\MPF}$ hold for any integers $k_1,\dots,k_r\geq 2$? \end{itemize} For example, for any integers $k\geq 2$, we have $\til{G}_k\wp_2\in\wh\MPF$ by \cref{thm:depth-2-wp-formula}.
-However, we have not yet been able to compute a sufficient number of examples to support this question.
+If we regard the multiple $\wp$-function as an analog of the multitangent function, the following question can be posed as an analog of the result in \cite{Hirose}. \begin{itemize} \item Is $\MPF$ a $\MES$-algebra? \end{itemize} Numerical experiments suggest that the answer to this question is ``No''.
+In other words, it is conjectured that $\MES\cdot\MPF\not\subset\MPF$.
+We reformulate the question as follows. \begin{conj} For any integers $r,s\geq 0$ we have $\displaystyle{\MES_r\cdot\frac{d}{dz}\MPF_s\subset\MPF_{r+s+1}}$. \end{conj} To present several statements equivalent to this conjecture, we define a certain space of multiple Eisenstein series.
+From \cref{thm:rough-state-coeff-two}, there exist $\mathcal{G}_n(\mathds{k})\in\MES_{k-n}$ such that